 What Marketing Chatbots Should Not Do

-Chatbots can be a fantastic resource for your marketing, sales, and customer service teams, but just like all things, their usefulness has limits.
+Chatbots can be a fantastic resource for your sales enablement strategies, but just like all things, their usefulness has limits.
 Set up realistic parameters for your chatbots that will keep them committed to their strengths and far, far away from their weaknesses.
 This way, they can avoid the risk of frustrating your website visitors and remain in their productive comfort zones.

 To help you define what your marketing chatbots should not do, take a look at the three examples below.

 Chatbots Should Not be Overexerted